samuel-dekleva/deductible-sim/README.md

 - Loss distributions
 - Probability of profitability (percentage of simulations where adding the deductible yields a more favorable outcome for the company)

+## Interpretation

+- A higher deductible reduces insurer payouts but may increase variability.
+- The model helps quantify trade-offs between expected savings and risk.

 ## How to Run

 - Open and run the notebook: